 - About 1 in 4 women develop pain in the lower part of the stomach.

 - Rarely, women may notice bleeding between periods, or heavy periods.

 - Pain when passing urine can sometimes mimic a urine infection.

-- Infection of the rectum or back of the throat (pharynx) can develop.
+- Infection of the back passage (rectum) or throat (pharynx) can develop.
 Such infections do not usually cause symptoms, although occasionally rectal itching or a sore throat may be noticed.

 Possible symptoms in men with gonorrhoea

 Infection of the urethra (urethritis) is the typical infection in men.
 This commonly develops 5-7 days after having sex with an affected person.
 Symptoms include: